 When choosing a booth, you have two primary decisions to make:

-- Choose a booth footprint – This refers mainly to the size of the booth.
+- Choose a footprint – This refers mainly to the size of the booth.

-- Choose where on the trade show floor the booth is located.
+- Choose where on the trade show floor the exhibit is located.

 These two decisions are linked because some booth sizes are only available in certain locations in an exhibit venue.
 For instance, in-line booths are usually around the perimeter of the venue, while peninsulas and islands are in the interior.

 In the U.S., booth spaces start at 10×10 feet and size up in increments of 10 feet.
 The most common booth sizes are 10×20, 10x 30, and 20×20 feet.
 Of course, for big-budget brands that take a peninsula or island footprint, they can get much bigger.

 This is the most common space available, as well as the most affordable.
 These spaces are arranged along the perimeter of the event area, or in the interior of the event space in double-sided rows.
 They’re enclosed on three sides, with the front of the booth facing the aisle.